 [Topics, not necessarily in order: the nature and meaning of “work”; pens; ballet; airplanes; writing; re-learning; figuring out what I really want; how to get what I really want]

 As I’ve pivoted to working from home during this pandemic, I’ve been doing less of some things and more of others.
 In the latter group?
 Finishing pens.
 Or using up pens.
 Or running out of ink.
 I can call it many different ways, but for some reason, “finishing pens” has stuck as my favorite.
 Maybe because it’s the most efficient.
 I finished a writing course through Stanford University’s Continuing Studies department lately, and one of the students had shared a revision guide by a famous editor (think: Farrar Straus and Giroux level): the first tip was to “omit needless words.”
 Or, to go the opposite and maybe more subjective route, while “finishing words” is the shortest at just two words, “finishing” is linguistically appealing to me.
-I’m also no poet nor musicians, but the amateur in me finds some melody to the phrase, too: the musical rhythm it might correspond to could be a triplet then quarter note.
+I’m also no poet nor musician, but the amateur in me finds some melody to the phrase, too: the musical rhythm it might correspond to could be a triplet then quarter note.
 Ta-ta-ta, dun.
 (Yep, that’s the proper notation alright.)
 After all, writing can be done for different purposes, and sometimes, it’s just about what sounds nice to the writer, or what gives the desired effect.

 All this to say, I’ve found a lot of satisfaction in finishing pens and the rediscovering of the tactile art of writing by hand